pmadhyastha/multimodal_comprehension/data/README.md

-All the files are made available in the following links.
+All the files are made available in the following links (ADD OSF LINK).

 Main files:
-  - Videos: []
-  - Audio only files:
+  - Audio only files: see audio data component.
+Contains original EEG data, ERP data, lmer data, in zip formats.

-Files are in a zip folder consists of this format:

-    - videos
-    - audios
+  - Video files: see video data component.
+Same data structure as above.
+  - Video replication files: see video replication data component.
+Same data structure as above.

+Additional files:

   - README

-  The contents that concern this project are in -videos and audios.

-  Please refer the README file for further details about the the files.

-Additional files:

-    - suprisal estimates computed using `script.py` are provided in directoryX
+  - scripts: same as the code section in this GitHub page, see README in code section for descriptions
+  - stimuli: experimental stimuli in audio only, video and video replication studies.
+  - word_info:

-    - design matrix is made y columns:
+  -   design matrix: final design matrix used for the preprocessing_variables.py
+  -   word quantifications: quantifications of surprisal and prosody per word, used to generate design matrix.